A Principal-Agent Model for Optimal Incentives in Renewable Investments: Numerical Findings

-In \Cref{fig:C_DVC_Vola}, we consider the same setting as in \Cref{fig:M_SB_Vola} in dotted lines and supplement the competitive setting in solid lines.
-In the absence of a contract, the optimal volatility responses coincide (see \Cref{fig:C_DVC_Vola}~(a)), since $ {b}_j^{BU,M}= {b}^{BU,j}$ for $j=1,2$.
-However, under a second-best contract, the volatility efforts differ between the market structures (see \Cref{fig:C_DVC_Vola}~(b)) as the volatility payments $\gamma_j \neq \gamma^j_{j}$ for $j=1,2$ do.
-For both energy sources, we find that ${b}_j^{SB,M}\leq {b}^{SB,j}$ since $\gamma_j\leq \gamma^j_{j}$ for $j=1,2$ for nearly the whole time horizon.
+In Figure~\ref{fig:C_DVC_Vola}, we consider the same setting as in Figure~\ref{fig:M_SB_Vola} in dashed and dotted lines and supplement the interactive setting in solid and dash-dotted lines.
+As in Figure~\ref{fig:M_SB_Vola}, there is no volatility reduction effort for the second souce of shock $W^{\cdot,2}$ in any cases.
+For the remaining volatilities, we observe that in the absence of a contract, the optimal volatility responses coincide (see Figure~\ref{fig:C_DVC_Vola}~(a)), since $b^{{\rm bu,m}}_{j,l}= b^{{\rm bu,c}}_{j,l}$ for $j,l=1,2$.
+However, under a second-best contract, the volatility efforts differ between the market structures (see Figure~\ref{fig:C_DVC_Vola}~(b)) as the volatility payments $\gamma_j \neq \gamma^j_{j}$ for $j=1,2$ do.
+For both technologies, we find that $b^{{\rm sb,m}}_{j,l}\leq b^{{\rm sb,c}}_{j,l}$ since $\gamma_j\leq \gamma^j_{j}$ for $j,l=1,2$ for nearly the whole time horizon.
 For the last month only, this behavior changes to $\gamma^j_{j}<\gamma_j$ reaching $\gamma^j_{j}(T)<\gamma_j(T)=-h$ at terminal time for $j=1,2$.

-From \Cref{fig:M_SB}, we already now that the effect of volatility efforts on the optimal investment level is very small.
-Hence, we refer to \Cref{fig:Comparison_DriftState_BU_DC}~(a) and \Cref{fig:Comparison_DriftState_SB_DC}~(a) for a comparison of optimal investments between the market structures in the case with and without a second-best contract, respectively.
+From Figure~\ref{fig:M_SB}, we already now that the effect of volatility efforts on the optimal investment level is small compared to its absence.
+Hence, we refer to Figure~\ref{fig:Comparison_DriftState_BU_DC}~(a) and Figure~\ref{fig:Comparison_DriftState_SB_DC}~(a) for a comparison of optimal investments between the market structures in the case with and without a second-best contract, respectively.

-In \Cref{fig:C_DVC}, we illustrate the development of energy production capacity with joint effects under business-as-usual and the second-best contract, respectively.
-Even in the absence of a contract (see \Cref{fig:C_DVC}~(a)), the states under volatility control are slightly smoother than without volatility control (see \Cref{fig:Comparison_DriftState_BU_DC}~(b)) due to the fact that the competitors are slightly encouraged to stabilize the production also in the absence of a contract.
+Figure~\ref{fig:C_DVC} shows the dynamics of the production capacities of the two technologies in the case of two interacting firms and volatility control and incentives reduction.
+Even in the absence of a contract (see Figure~\ref{fig:C_DVC}~(a)), the states under volatility control are slightly smoother than without volatility control (see Figure~\ref{fig:Comparison_DriftState_BU_DC}~(b)) due to the fact that the producers are slightly encouraged to stabilize the production even in the absence of a contract.